Geolm/leanUI/README.md

 You just need to add lean_ui.c/h to your project, set the callbacks at init and update input/delta_time each frame.

 ### Callbacks
 - **draw_box**: The rectangle’s rounded corners are expected to fit entirely within the rectangle’s bounds; no part of the corner should extend beyond x, y, width, or height.
+Colors are defined in the sRGB color space. leanUI uses alpha blending.

 - **draw_text**: Draws text at (x, y).
 The y coordinate specifies the top, but the text will be centered vertically relative to the font height.